jlapeyre/Symata.jl/README.md

 #### Parsing

 I use the Julia parser and reinterpret the results.
 Maybe there is an elegant enough way to get everything you need this way.
-But, probably copying and altering the parser would be better even though it adds more complication.
+But, copying and altering the parser might be better even though it adds more complication.
 Eg. Now, I can use curly braces for literal construction of lists, but get a deprecation warning.
 So I use square brackets.
 Once you change the parser, you can ask whether you want full Mma syntax.
 OTOH, staying close to Julia (and everyone else's) syntax is also reasonable.